MobilityDB/MobilityDB/README.md

 Status
 ------

 The current version is 1.0.
-We are planning to release version 1.1 in the beginning of 2023.
+We are planning to release version 1.1 in the summer of 2023.

 Requirements
 ------------